pressbooks/pressbooks/readme.txt

 TK.

 == Changelog ==

+= 2.6.7 =
+* Fixed an issue where Chinese would appear as the default user interface language.
+* Fixed an issue where disabling social media sharing buttons would only disable Facebook (props to @colomet for the bug report).
+* Updated localizations.

 = 2.6.6 =
 * Exporting a MOBI file no longer requires you to export an EPUB file also.